 Change can be difficult and it is not uncommon for people to feel overwhelmed by life's situations.
 Seeking the help of a psychologist can be a powerful tool for overcoming barriers to happiness.
 In a completely nonjudgmental environment, she helps others understand their obstacles, develop goals, and follow through with strategies to achieve positive change.
 An expert in psychological assessment and conceptualization, she works to understand the specific mechanisms that maintain problematic cycles and then helps clients acquire the skills needed to become experts on themselves.
 Specializing in behavioral health/medicine, she works with a diverse population of individuals, couples, families, and groups, in the assessment and treatment of a vast array of disorders and difficulties.
 She uses a variety of evidence-based treatments, such as DBT, CBT, ACT, UP, EX/RP, and MI in order to improve treatment outcomes.

-Prior to individual private practice, she created and implemented programs for several institutions, specifically in addictions and education, gaining vast experience with diagnosis and treatment of depression, anxiety, substance abuse, addiction, weight loss, personality disorders, learning disabilities, AD/HD, and career assessment.
+Prior to individual private practice, she created and implemented programs for several institutions, specifically in addictions and education, gaining vast experience with diagnosis and treatment of depression, anxiety, substance abuse, addiction, eating disorders, weight loss, personality disorders, learning disabilities, AD/HD, and career assessment.

 Dr. Christina Tsonas Doro, Licensed Psychologist, works with a diverse population of clients in individual, couple, family, and group settings.
 Finding it fundamental to use a client centered approach in therapy, she helps clients develop an understanding of their life circumstances through their own unique and personal context.